apache/incubator-kie-tools/README.md

 # Kogito Container Images

-To be able to efficiently execute Kogito services on the Cloud there's a need to have Container Images so it can played smoothly on any Kubernetes cluster.
+To be able to efficiently execute Kogito services on the Cloud there's a need to have Container Images so it can be played smoothly on any Kubernetes cluster.
 There are a few sets images which are divided in three different groups which are the components, the builder images and the runtime images.